Updated February 18th, 2019.

 EAT!
 Choclo, a large kernel corn.
 This snack is best enjoyed by individually picking off each kernel and eating it with an accompanying bite of soft Peruvian cheese.

 DRINK!
 A pisco sour.
 This delectable cocktail is made of lime, egg whites, and pisco (A local liquor).
 Be careful these drinks taste like melted key lime pie and I guarantee will make you want to drink far more than your fair share.

 BEWARE!
-Street dogs run rampant in Peru.
+Street dogs run rampant in Peru (even hairless ones!).
 Most often these pesky guys are more bark than bite, but its never a bad idea to threaten clingers with a rock if you are unsure.

 WEAR!
 A poncho.
 As much of Peru is covered by the Andes, nights can get surprisingly cold.
 Your best bet is to do like the locals and get cozy under an oversized poncho.